-Walkways/Steps Cracks/Settlement/Heaving/ Spalling/Other deterioration Any defects other than very minor one with only cosmetic impact Walkways and steps must be safe, sound, and free from trip hazards or other hazards.
+1 Walkways/Steps Any defects other than very minor one with only cosmetic impact Walkways and steps must be safe, sound, and free from trip hazards or other hazards.
 Repair or replace affected section or entire component to ensure safe, sound, hazard-free surfaces.
 If replaced, must meet State, Local and Federal requirements for accessibility unless it is infeasible for other reasons Walkways/Steps Damaged wood, composites or other materials Any structural or surface damage, missing paint or sealant, cracking, splitting etc. which creates a hazard or impacts the use of the component Walkways and steps must be in sound condition and good repair.
 Repair or replace with like materials or suitable, durable substitute.
-Building Exterior Health, Safety and Life Address all above as Threatening Conditions applicable 4 Graffiti Graffiti Any graffiti on any exposed surface.
+Building Exterior Health, Safety and Life Threatening Conditions Address all above as applicable Graffiti Graffiti Any graffiti on any exposed surface.
 If graffitis is present, remove or cover/paint to match or blend with surrounding area.
-Doors Damaged Frames/Threshold/Lintels/Tr Im Any door that is not functioning or cannot be locked because of damage to the frame, threshold, lintel or trim; or that has visible damage to any of those components Doors and door structure must be intact, in good condition, and operable as designed.
+Doors Damaged Frames/Threshold/Lintels/Tr im Any door that is not functioning or cannot be locked because of damage to the frame, threshold, lintel or trim; or that has visible damage to any of those components Doors and door structure must be intact, in good condition, and operable as designed.
 Replace damaged component with like materials, or replace entire door assembly.

 Doors Damaged Hardware/Locks Any door that does not function as it should or cannot be locked easily and securely because of damage to the door's hardware Doors must function smoothly and easily.
 Lever handles are preferable, and shall be installed when replacing doors or hardware.
 Replacement components shall be appropriate to the type of door (exterior, interior, security needs, etc.).
-Doors Damaged surfaces Any door that has a hole or holes, warped or deteriorated surfaces, peeling/cracking/no paint or rust that affects the integrity or appearance of the door surface, or broken/missing glass Door surfaces and panels shall be intact, in good repair, and free from damage or defects.
-Replace door or repair and/or refinish to like-new condition Doors Doors - Damaged/Missing Screen/Storm/Security Door Any screen door or storm door that is damaged or is missing screens or glassshown by an empty frame or frames or any security door that is not functioning or is missing Screen or storm doors must be free of damage, must operate smoothly, and must have intact glass and screens that are free of rust, holes or tears.
+Doors Damaged surfaces warped or deteriorated surfaces, peeling/cracking/no paint or rust that affects the integrity or Door surfaces and panels shall be intact, in good repair, and free from damage or defects.
+Replace door or repair and/or refinish to like-new condition Doors Doors - Damaged/Missing Screen/Storm/Security Door Any screen door or storm door that is damaged or is missing screens or glass-shown by an empty frame or frames or any security door that is not functioning or is missing Screen or storm doors must be free of damage, must operate smoothly, and must have intact glass and screens that are free of rust, holes or tears.
 Repair or replace components or doors as indicated.
 Doors Deteriorated/Missing Caulking/Seals The seals/caulking is missing on any entry door, or they are so damaged that they do not function as they should Caulking, seals, and weatherstripping shall be intact, in good condition, and shall meet the intended purpose.
 Replace as needed with materials designed for 10 year lifespan